intergral/deep-python-client/docs/config/config.md

-# Deep Python Agent config values
+# Deep Python Client config values

 A list of the possible config values for the deep python agent.
 They can be set via code, or as environment variables.